julianlam/feps/fep/a4ed/fep-a4ed.md

 ### Proposal Title and Identifier

-Every Fediverse Enhancement Proposals must have a descriptive title.
+Every Fediverse Enhancement Proposal must have a descriptive title.

 An identifier is computed from the proposal title as the first 4 digits of the sha256 hash (in hex).
 The identifier can be computed from the title with standard Unix tools: